wuegaki/wuegaki.github.io/output2.md

 #### 2026

 - **Uegaki, Wataru**. to appear.
 Modality and attitude verbs.
 A. Arregui, V. Hacquard & M. Ippolito (eds.), _Cambridge Handbook of Modality_.
 CUP.
-- Qing, Ciyang, Deniz Özyıldız, Maribel Romero & **Wataru Uegaki**. to appear.
-Wondering hopefully/fearfully: how do desires and inquisitive attitudes interact? _Proceedings of Semantics and Linguistic Theory_.
 - **Uegaki, Wataru**, Anne Mucha, & Ciyang Qing.
 2026.
 An efficiency-based effect of frequency on lexicalization: a dyadic experiment.
 _Proceedings of Cognitive Science Society Annual Meeting (CogSci) 2026_.
 - Cremers, Alexandre & **Wataru Uegaki**.
 2026.
 Towards an empirically-grounded typology of unacceptability judgments. _Proceedings